-On January 13, 2021, Aon Global Limited, a limited company organized under the laws of England and Wales and a wholly owned subsidiary of Aon plc, issued an irrevocable notice of redemption to holders of its 2.80% Senior Notes for the redemption of all \$400 million outstanding aggregate principal amount of the notes, which were set to mature in March 2021.
+On January 13, 2021, Aon Global Limited issued an irrevocable notice of redemption to holders of its 2.80% Senior Notes for the redemption of all \$400 million outstanding aggregate principal amount of the notes, which were set to mature in March 2021.
 The redemption date was on February 16, 2021 and resulted in an insignificant loss due to extinguishment.